CampusAI/CampusAI.github.io/_papers/weight_uncertainty/weight-uncertainty.md

 Furthermore, please acknowledge our work by adding a link to our website: https://campusai.github.io/ and citing our names: Oleguer Canal and Federico Taschin.
 -->

+{% include start-row.html%}
 ## Idea

 **Problem:** Feed forward ANNs are prone to **overfit** and cannot correctly assess the **uncertainty** in the data.
 This work proposes replacing the usage of fixed weights by **probability distributions** over the possible values:
+{% include end-row.html%}

+{% include start-row.html%}
 {% include figure.html url="/_papers/weight_uncertainty/idea.png" description="Figure 1: On the left: classic single-valued weights approach.
 On the right: weights as probability distribution idea." %}

+{% include annotation.html%}
-**Notice:** Each weight distribution encodes the uncertainty of that connection: A network with high-variance weights implies a highly uncertain model.
+Each weight distribution encodes the uncertainty of that connection: A network with high-variance weights implies a highly uncertain model.
 This leads into a higher regularization by model averaging.

-**Notice:** By just encoding each weight distribution with 2 parameters you can train an infinite ensemble of networks from which to sample from.
+By just encoding each weight distribution with 2 parameters you can train an infinite ensemble of networks from which to sample from.
+{% include end-row.html%}

+{% include start-row.html%}
 ### Nice... but how do you train this?
 Bayesian by Backpropagation

 Usually ANNs weights are optimized by Maximum Likelihood Estimation (**MLE**):